APTEKA

 of the road).
 One more big surprise – Sasha was now a different

 person - he was kind, gentle and even friendly.
+As if we were his long

 time friends, he introduced us to the engineers – a crew of around